When you take care of your grandkids — whether it's for a few hours or a

 Infants younger than 1 year old should be placed on their backs to sleep to reduce

-the risk of sudden infant
+the risk of sudden infant death syndrome

-a fitted sheet, without soft bedding, plush toys, or other soft objects.
+without soft bedding, plush toys, or other soft objects.

 Other ways to lower the risk of SIDS include: